Haley, North Dakota Ghost Town

 Haley, North Dakota Main Street, by Kathy Alexander, 2011

-The first mention of the area where Haley would later be founded came from Captain James L. Fisk, a promoter of western settlement, during his expedition across Dakota Territory in 1864.
+The first mention of the area where Haley would later be founded came from Captain James L. Fisk, a promoter of western settlement, during his expedition across the Dakota Territory in 1864.
 Fisk would say that he had discovered a hill of gold along Deep Creek in Bowman County.
 However, his statement evidently didn’t lead to a great gold rush.
-Years later, though, a man named William Gay was prospecting for placer gold from the Grand River, when he had some luck.
+Years later, though, a man named William Gay was prospecting for placer gold from the Grand River when he had some luck.
 It must have been fairly nominal because this discovery did not create a great following either.
 But, the prospector would not be forgotten.
-When Haley was founded in 1898, it was supposed to be named Galey, in honor of the miner who had found placer gold in the nearby river more than a decade previous.
-However, a clerical mistake made by a postal official led it to be named Haley, instead.
+When Haley was founded in 1898, it was supposed to be named Galey in honor of the miner who had found placer gold in the nearby river more than a decade previous.
+However, a clerical mistake made by a postal official led it to be named Haley instead.

 Haley General Store, Haley, North Dakota by Kathy Alexander